yurik687/gitlab-telegram-bot/README.md

 # How to use

 1. Change the authmsg file with some secret keyworld
-1. Run the app.py in your server
+1. Run docker-compose build && docker-compose up -d
 1. Create a webhook in your gitlab project that points to http://yourserver:10111/
 1. Talk to your bot and write only the keyworld